ServiceCutter/ServiceCutter/readme.md

 The Service Cutter suggests a structured way to service decomposition.
 There is [a tutorial](https://servicecutter.github.io/) providing you with a functional overview.

+> :warning: **This project is no longer maintained.**
+> The build is currently broken, and it would require significant effort to update all dependencies.

 This readme focuses on installation and development aspects.
 A comprehensive documentation of the import format and all coupling criteria can be found in the [wiki](https://github.com/ServiceCutter/ServiceCutter/wiki) of this repository.

 The Service Cutter is based on the Bachelor Thesis by [Lukas Kölbener](https://github.com/koelbener) and [Michael Gysel](https://github.com/gysel).